paulelms/elfeed-autotag/README.md

 Easy auto-tagging for elfeed-protocol (and elfeed in general).
 Thanks to [elfeed-org](https://github.com/remyhonig/elfeed-org "elfeed-org") by Remy Honig for starting point.

 Elfeed-autotag overlays configuration in elfeed-org style on elfeed-protocol feeds.
+The difference from elfeed-org is that autotag does not set up its own feed tree, it only applies the rules.
+In addition, since all feeds are not fully described in the org file, url matching was added.

 ## Supported rules